-The sessions outlined below are about teaching the ‘generalities’ of writing.
+The sessions outlined are about teaching the ‘generalities’ of writing.
 That is why we call them Lessons That Last Forever.
-They encourage children to be self-regulating when writing – a strategy which research shows is of huge benefit to children’s writing outcomes – we have written about self-regulating writing techniques here.
-These higher-level objectives all involve imparting to the students the kinds of competence that has previously been reserved for teachers or professional authors from a range of disciplines.
+They encourage children to be self-regulating when writing – a strategy which research shows is of huge benefit to children’s writing outcomes and we have written about self-regulating writing techniques here.

 Children developing their writing in such ways is a major intellectual achievement.
 It is an achievement which requires more than just a rich diet of relatively unrestricted writing experiences.
-Research also suggests the following as additional elements that must be present for writing instruction to be successful:
+Research suggests that the following are additional elements that must also be present for writing instruction to be successful:

-- Children must be made aware of the full extent of the writing process and this why we have attached the common writing process in our pack.
+- Children must be made aware of the full extent of the writing processes and this why we have attached the common writing process in our resource below.

-- By having this process explicitly taught to them and by having it on display in all classrooms, children can work towards independence in managing this whole process.
+- By having these processes explicitly taught to them and by having it on display in all classrooms, children can work towards independence in managing the whole process.

 - The thinking that is involved in generating an idea, drafting, revising, editing and publishing need to be modelled by the teacher – ideally a writing-teacher, who can thereby show the problem-solving and planning processes that children are often unaware of as apprentice writers.